VESPo: Verified Evaluation of Secret Polynomials: Introduction

+Existing VPE protocols usually do not consider dynamicity, at least not efficiently: even for the modification of a single coefficient, most of the time the whole protocol has to be reinitialized.
+Also, previous PoR protocols would either have a low audit complexity but a storage size several times that of the database; or have low remote storage but a less scalable audit complexity.
+In this paper, we propose a novel protocol for arbitrary outsourced dynamic data storage that achieves both low remote storage size and audit complexity.
+A key ingredient of our protocol is to be able to perform a dynamic VPE, in order to efficiently handle updates of the database.

-A VPE scheme is conventionally composed of three algorithms.
-First, a client runs $\mathsf{Setup}(P)$ to compute some public representation of $P$ (which may be stored on the server) as well as some private information which will be used to verify later evaluations.
+A verifiable polynomial evaluation scheme is conventionally composed of three main algorithms.
+First, a Client runs $\Setup(P)$ to compute some public representation of the (potentially secret) polynomial $P$ (which may be stored on the Server) as well as some private information which will be used to verify later evaluations.
 This step may be somewhat expensive, but only needs to be performed once.

-The second algorithm, $\mathsf{Eval}(x,\alpha)$, is run by the server using a public evaluation point $x$, as well as possibly some additional information $\alpha$ provided by the client.
-The server produces the evaluation $y = P(x)$ as well as some proof or certificate $\beta$ that this evaluation is correct.

-Finally, the third algorithm, $\mathsf{Verify}(y,\beta)$, is run by the client to check the correctness of the evaluation.
-This verification should be \emph{always correct} and \emph{probabilistically sound}, meaning that an honest server can always produce a result $y$ and proof $\beta$ that will pass the verification, whereas an incorrect evaluation $y$ will always fail the verification with high probability.
-Furthermore, the $\mathsf{Verify}$ algorithm should be efficient, ideally much cheaper in time and/or space than the computation itself.
+The second algorithm, $\Eval(x)$, is run by the Server using a public evaluation point $x$ provided by the Client.
+The Server produces the evaluation $y = P(x)$ as well as some proof (or certificate) $\Pi$ that this evaluation is correct.
+Finally, the third algorithm, $\Verif(y,\Pi)$, is run by the Client to check the correctness of the evaluation.
+This verification should be \emph{always correct} and \emph{probabilistically sound}, meaning that an honest Server can always produce a result $y$ and proof $\Pi$ that will pass the verification, whereas an incorrect evaluation $y$ will fail the verification with high probability for any purported proof $\Pi$.
+Furthermore, the \Verif{}~algorithm should be efficient, ideally much cheaper in time and/or space than the computation itself.